Onaga08/VibeCode/README.md

 VibeCode comes with a couple of built-in sanity tests:

 - ✅ `extension.test.js`: tests sound file path resolution.
-- ✅ `keyword.test.js`: tests sample keyword highlight behavior.
+- ✅ building more tests soon...

 Run with: